 If you are an advocate, a special education teacher, a school psychologist or other individual who either wants to learn more about advocacy or share best practices with other special education specialists, we encourage you to join this group where you can learn from others or share your extensive knowledge.
 If you have been advocating for your child and now feel you are ready to help advocate for others, join our Facebook group Educational Advocates United.

-This group is the start of it all.
 With over 7,000 members worldwide, AESA’s IEP/504 group is your first stop if you are lost and feel overwhelmed in the IEP/504 process.
 If you feel your child has a learning difficulty and is registered in a district public school, or a charter public school, we can help you by explaining the 504/IEP process.
+Each state has very specific requirements for eligibility into special education.
+Our helpful guide shows the eligibility requirements from every state in one convenient document.
 If the school denies services, we can guide you in your options.
-If your child currently receives services, we can help you to make sure the school complies with federal and state special education law.
 Through group advocacy, we can answer most questions you have for FREE just by asking the question in the group.
 Group advocacy is the most cost-effective way often to get the assistance you need to help communicate effectively with the school.
-Of course, one-on-one advocacy is offered at a reduced rate depending on which membership tier you belong to.

 The Empowerment Scholarship Account (ESA) program is an account administered by The Arizona Department of Education that is funded by state tax dollars to provide educational options for qualified Arizona students.
 By opting out of the public school system, parents can seek a range of alternative educational services, such as private school or home-based education.